hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 32gb emmc
 - update: the usb keyboard and mouse issued discovered above should be fixed with https://github.com/hexdump0815/linux-mainline-mediatek-mt81xx-kernel/commit/926886a8e6523be8e9d6afcc7d29c652da93f974
+- update august 2023: i used my kappa as daily driver for at least the last two months and during that time up to 3 weeks in a row with only sleep and no reboot - all was working very nicely :)

 # odroid u3 - october 2022